YunheLiuMCMC/ClinSimon/README.md

 # Optimal     3 14 14 44  28.36  0.5213 0.000 0.026
 ```

+Right now, one clinician decided to use Optimal deisgn to recruit patients.
 Suppose we currently have outcome data for only 11 patients in the $1^{st}$ stage
 and assume the $2^{nd}$ stage sample size for evaluable patients remains as
 planned, We can use `ATS_Design()` to provide updated thresholds for the